Skip to content

 Key Limitation

 Coverage breadth.
 25 markets with real depth only in the Nordics and Brazil.
 No US, no UK as a standalone, no Asia, no Africa, no LATAM beyond Brazil.
-For global multi-market operators, Zimpler is one corner of the payment stack, not the foundation.
+For global multi-market operators, Zimpler is one corner of the payment stack rather than the foundation.
 The March 2026 TrueLayer merger materially improves this on the European side but does not extend coverage globally.
 Pair Zimpler with Trustly for European depth, with a card processor for non-A2A players, and with a crypto processor for digital-asset deposits.

 Recommendation

 Add Zimpler if Nordic Pay N Play is core to your business, if you are launching in Brazil and want native Pix rails, or if Trustly's $300k minimum and 12-month lock-in are blockers.
-For Swedish and Finnish operators, having Zimpler alongside Trustly is now a defensive baseline — players who prefer either provider get a working option.
-For Brazilian-facing operators, Zimpler's Pix authorization is the single most efficient route to A2A deposits today.
+For Swedish and Finnish operators, having Zimpler alongside Trustly is now a defensive baseline, since players who prefer either provider get a working option.
+For Brazilian-facing operators, Zimpler's Pix authorization is the most efficient route to A2A deposits today.
 For operators outside Europe and Brazil, Zimpler adds little until the post-TrueLayer integration ships broader coverage.
 Updated May 2026.

 Pros

 • Zimpler GO is a credible Pay N Play product in markets where Pay N Play matters.
 Combined registration, KYC and first deposit through a single bank authentication, with the casino account provisioned from verified bank data.
 The flow is the same idea Trustly pioneered, executed with a different bank-partner network and integrated Zimpler Budget responsible-gaming controls.
-For Nordic operators, having Zimpler GO alongside Trustly is a defensive move — players who prefer one provider over the other get a working option either way.
+For Nordic operators, having Zimpler GO alongside Trustly is a defensive move, since players who prefer one provider over the other get a working option either way.

-• Brazil with native Pix authorization is a genuine differentiator.
+• Brazil with native Pix authorization is a real differentiator.
 June 2025 Payment Institution license from the Brazilian Central Bank, November 2025 Pix participant authorization.
 Pix is now the dominant payment rail in Brazilian iGaming with R$25+ trillion in 2024 volume.
 Operators can collect deposits in BRL and settle in EUR through Zimpler, avoiding a separate Brazilian PSP.
 Trustly does not cover Brazil.
 AstroPay covers it but as part of a broader LATAM stack.
 Zimpler is the rare European-born A2A provider with native Pix rails.

 Cons